Latex paint takes around 3 hours to dry between coats, 24 hours to dry to use, and 2-4 weeks to fully cure.

 For instance, during cold or moisture conditions the paint will take longer to dry as the high level of humidity will reduce the evaporation rate of the solvent.

 The finish will turn sticky, tacky, or peel off if you re-coat latex paint too soon or before the previous coating has dried.

-However, latex can be deceiving when it comes to drying times.
-This is because it dries enough to touch in a few minutes.
-But, you will have to wait a few hours before re-coating it.
+Latex can be deceiving as it dries enough to touch in a few minutes, but you must wait a few hours before re-coating it.

 Related Read: Can You Sand Latex Paint?

 The different drying stages of latex paint are listed below.